 Surrogate motherhood is illegal in most European countries, including France, Italy and Switzerland.
-In contrast, it is legal in Georgia and the Ukraine, and outside of Europe, in South Africa.
+In contrast, it is legal in Georgia and Ukraine, and outside of Europe, in South Africa.
 In October 2013, altruist surrogacy was regulated in the United Kingdom (UK).

-Now, the results of a survey using data from clinics authorised in the UK since 1998 to perform this practice have been published.
+Now, the results of a survey using data from clinics authorized in the UK since 1998 to perform this practice have been published.
 A total of 54 clinics responded, 51.4% of those surveyed.
 Of the participating clinics, 42.6% offer surrogacy.
 When the results were assessed, heterosexual couples were the largest group to request this service, followed by homosexual men (our last article HERE).

 The authors of the article concluded by stating that it is important that professionals in the UK are well informed of the legal implications of surrogacy and that clinics that offer this service have well-designed protocols and appropriate technical support (Reproductive Biomedicine Online 31; 327-338, 2015).